Ewersra/SEProject1/README.md

 Create an Open AI API Key

 ```
-Log in to your open AI account, click on your profile icon to open a dropdown menu, select API Keys, select "+ Create new secret key"
+Log in to your open AI account, click on your profile icon to open a dropdown menu, select API Keys, select "+ Create new secret key", copy the key and save it somewhere for safe keeping, use it in your code
 ```

 ##